MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/configure-and-query-audiodevicemodules.md

 ---
-author: drewbat
-Description: This article shows how to send commands and recieve change notifications from audio device modules. from a Universal Windows Platform (UWP) app. ms.assetid: AA053196-F331-4CBE-B032-4E9CBEAC699C
+Description: This article shows how to send commands and receive change notifications from audio device modules. from a Universal Windows Platform (UWP) app. ms.assetid: AA053196-F331-4CBE-B032-4E9CBEAC699C
 title: Configure and query audio device modules
 label: Configure and query audio device modules